For questions relating to the closure of the BSc programme, please visit Oxford Brookes University's FAQs document.

 To submit the Research and Analysis Project in the May and November submission periods, please refer to RAP submission dates

 Find further information about the Oxford Brookes University BSc degree.

 Students can opt in to the Oxford Brookes BSc degree after they have registered.
-However, they must do so before attempting the (FR), (AA) or (FM) exams.

 The BSc degree classification will be based on both: